Mundka: History

-Mundka, a village in present-day West Delhi, holds historical significance during the British era, primarily as a rural settlement that was part of the larger administrative framework of British India.
-Its history during this period is intertwined with the agricultural, social, and political dynamics of the region.

 Mundka was primarily an agricultural village during British Raj, with farming being the main livelihood for its residents.
 The fertile lands of the region were used for growing crops such as wheat, barley, and millet.
 The British administration introduced land revenue systems, such as the Permanent Settlement or Ryotwari system in parts of India, impacting rural areas like Mundka.
-Land taxes imposed on farmers often caused economic strain.The British period saw the introduction of railways and road networks across India.
+Land taxes imposed on farmers often caused economic strain.
+The British period saw the introduction of railways and road networks across India.
 Mundka benefited from its proximity to Delhi, the administrative center.
 The development of railway lines (such as the Delhi-Rohtak line) in the vicinity connected rural areas to urban centers, influencing trade and mobility.